 Watch your backlinks – links to junk sites and low-quality links don’t fool Google.
 Sadly, often if you pay for links, they are spammy or bad links.
 Many paid links or other link schemes violate Google’s quality guidelines.
 Remove as many spammy or low-quality links from the web as possible.

 Search engines don’t ‘see’ images so it’s critical to include alt text (use keywords) and gives all images a relevant file name.

 Have you noticed when you type a “how to” or “what is” query, you’ll often find the answer in a box as the first entry in Google’s results?
-Grabbing this coveted top spot on Google by using question based content structure can up your click through rate.
+Grabbing this coveted top spot on Google by using a question-based content structure can up your click-through rate.